Board of Directors Biographies

 J. Rick Lewis

-J. Rick Lewis has been a member of the University Health System Foundation since 2002 and considers his involvement with this board as among his most rewarding community service experiences.
+J. Rick Lewis joined the Board in 2002, and considers his involvement with this Board as among his most rewarding community service experiences.
 He holds a Bachelor’s Degree in Architecture from Texas Tech University and a Masters of Architecture from the University of Texas at Austin.
 Mr. Lewis is currently an Assistant Professor of Practice at University of Texas at San Antonio – College of Architecture, Construction, and Planning.

 During his tenure at UTSA, Mr. Lewis has taught across the breadth of the College’s curriculum.
 In addition, he has served in an array of administrative posts while at UTSA, contributing to the Architecture Program’s rapid growth and development since initial accreditation by the National Architectural Accreditation Board.
 Mr. Lewis is a registered architect with experience in a wide range of design endeavors with a particular expertise in historic architectural preservation and adaptive use projects.